 Growing up, I only knew strawberry shortcake as something made with a sponge-cake (usually the store-bought little cakes they sell next to the berries) that without fail became a soggy mess, usually before the first bite.

 This was a revelation to me, although when I mentioned it she looked at me like I was very weird, and said something like, “it’s just a biscuit.”
+Lol.

 It was warm and every bite was crunchy with the strawberry and slightly sweetened whipped cream.
 Yum.
 I was now in love with strawberry shortcake!

 How to Make Strawberry Shortcake with Crunchy Drop Biscuits

 Yes, the biscuit you don't have to roll or fuss with is the best for this recipe (although this classic biscuit recipe is pretty easy, too, with just a few folds-and-rolls to get flaky biscuits).